Q: What is a doula?

 Q: What does a doula do?

-A: Doulas provide a very wide range of services, but among the most popular are: childbirth education, birth plan preparation, in-home visits where your concerns are heard and addressed, self-advocacy facilitation (meaning they help you speak up for yourself), non-medical comfort measures (of which there are many) during labor and delivery, constant companionship and support during labor and delivery, an extensive knowledge and network available for all of your childbirth needs, postpartum in-home visits, breastfeeding support, postpartum mood disorder support, and newborn support, to name a few.
+A: Doulas provide a very wide range of services, but among the most popular are: childbirth education, birth plan preparation, meetings where your concerns are heard and addressed, self-advocacy facilitation (meaning they help you speak up for yourself), non-medical comfort measures (of which there are many) during labor and delivery, constant companionship and support during labor and delivery, an extensive knowledge and network available for all of your childbirth needs, postpartum in-home visits, breastfeeding support, postpartum mood disorder support, and newborn support, to name a few.

 Q: What is the advantage of hiring a doula?